Harlesden: Media

 The Beat London (formerly known as BANG Radio) is a licensed radio station that broadcasts urban music and cultural programmes from Harlesden High Street.
-It broadcasts on 103.6 FM throughout North West London.
+It broadcasts on 103.6 FM throughout north-west London.
 Numerous unlicensed stations broadcast in and around North West London from reggae and other genres, including Radio RJR 98.3 FM, UK Roots 95.4 FM and Omega Radio 104.1 FM.

 Brent's largest newspaper is the Brent & Kilburn Times.

+The Queen Victoria Pub in EastEnders on the BBC was inspired by The College Park Hotel in Harlesden.

+Politics and government

+Harlesden is part of the Queen's Park and Maida Vale constituency for elections to the House of Commons of the United Kingdom, represented by Georgia Gould from the Labour Party since 2024.

+Harlesden is part of the Harlesden and Kensal Green ward for elections to Brent London Borough Council.